9 Ways to Warm up Your Apartment If You Don’t Control the Thermostat

 Insulate your windows.

 Many older buildings’ windows just aren’t as energy-efficient (read: insulated) as newer ones.
-You can help make up the difference by insulating windows with a removable film that helps block airflow to keep warm air in and cold air out.
+You might not be able to replace your own windows — nor would you want to, considering new windows can cost thousands of dollars — but you can still shore them up.
+Help make up for the lack of insulation by covering windows with a removable film that helps block airflow to keep warm air in and cold air out.

 Invest in thermal curtains.